netas-ankara/lazydatatable-criteria/README.md

 # lazydatatable-criteria
-Lazy datatable of primefaces including custom specifications from jpa-criteria api to create queries
+Lazy datatable of primefaces including custom specifications from jpa-criteria api to create queries and dynamic columns feature

 ## How to run